 Purchases made when your customer and their payment card are present are less likely to be disputed than a payment made remotely.
 Follow the practices below to minimise the risk of disputes when making card-present transactions.

-If the card is physically present for a transaction, always insert the chip or tap the card with the Square reader
+If the card is physically present for a transaction, always insert the chip and PIN or touch the card with the Square reader

 Confirm the Customer’s ID

 When possible, ask your customer for a government-issued ID to confirm that they are the legitimate owner of the card being used.